 10 years ago in Côtes d’Avanos

-I’ve also found many photos from that year; grapes coming into winery, carried to press with gravity method, me in my white lab coat selecting the grapes on the sorting table in the grape reception and of course me discovering estate vineyards… Looking at those photos, what is more inspiring to see is the vineyard workers hand harvesting the grapes.
+Looking back tho the harvest 2009, the most inspiring part for me was the vineyard workers who were hand harvesting the grapes.
 As far as I’ve observed there, most of the workers who contribute to harvest and sorting the grapes were women.
-They were all very careful with the crop, cutting the stems without damaging the clusters and they were also very fast.
+They were all very careful with the crop, cutting the stems without damaging the clusters and they were very fast.
 The same situation was in the sorting table, the women were selecting the grapes with diligence, and discarding those which were not in the desired quality.
-Most of them didn’t know anything about wine making or wine, but they knew the importance of working for their soil and for their own territory.
+Most of them didn’t know anything about winemaking or wine, but they knew the importance of working for their soil and for their own territory.
 I believe, this, the commitment of these people to their soil, is one thing that wouldn’t change, no matter how many years would pass.

 Today in Côtes d’Avanos

-The last time I’ve been to Cappadocia was in 2011.
-To be able to understand what are the things that have changed in Côtes d’Avanos vineyards, I’ve contacted Sanem Karadeniz, Wine Production Manager of Kavaklidere Winery.
-She has been working in this winery for many years and has extensive experience in terroir of Cappadocia.
-Once she has listed every single effort they’ve been putting in the soil and grapes of the Côtes d’Avanos vineyards, I was totally impressed.
+I imagine a lot would be changed in Cappadocia since last time I’ve been there.
+To be able to get some news from Côtes d’Avanos vineyards, I’ve contacted Sanem Karadeniz, Wine Production Manager of Kavaklidere Winery.
+She has been working in this winery for many years and has extensive experience in the terroir of Cappadocia.
+She has fingerprints in every improvement made in the vineyards and the winery.

 “Narince has been planted in Cappadocia in 1995 and since then, we have been watching its growth and positive development in the vineyards with joy.
 With affirmative adaptation of this grape variety in Côtes d’Avanos, we are increasing the area of the plantation of this grape: In 1995 we have started with 25 decares and today we have reached to 150 decares.”